-Retention period is the duration your business requires data copies to be stored until they may (or must) be discarded.
-Like RPO and RTO, retention periods are application-specific.
+The retention period is the duration your business requires data copies to be stored until they may (or must) be discarded.
+Like RTO and RPO, retention periods are application-specific.

 In addition, the business value of data often decreases with time, becoming less valuable the older the data gets.
 Retention requirements may therefore be respectively reduced.
 The business requirements may be captured using time tiers as defined below.